sedostheatre/sedos.co.uk/input/shows/2022-when-the-rain-stops-falling.md

 This award winning play received its European premiere at the Almeida Theatre, London, in May 2009.
 Andrew Bovell is a celebrated Australian writer, best known for S*peaking In Tongues* and Baz Baz Luhrmann’s *Strictly Ballroom*.

-**SPECIAL OFFER:** book a ticket to *When The Rain Stops Falling* and a ticket to *[The Mystery of Edwin Drood](https://sedos.co.uk/shows/2022-the-mystery-of-edwin-drood)* in one transaction and receive 10% off.
+**SPECIAL OFFER:** book a ticket to *When the Rain Stops Falling* and a ticket to *[The Mystery of Edwin Drood](https://sedos.co.uk/shows/2022-the-mystery-of-edwin-drood)* in one transaction and receive 10% off.

 >“Superb... fiendishly ingenious... utterly compelling”
 ><footer><cite>The Guardian</cite></footer>